-In the 80s and 90s of the XX century the Institute was successfully developing.
+In the 80s and 90s of the XX century, the Institute was successfully developing.
 It improved its educational and research activities.

-In 1988 the Education and Methodics Association of civil engineering specialties war established on the basis of MISI.
+In 1988 the Education and Methodics Association of civil engineering specialities war established on the basis of MISI.
 It comprised 28 technical institutes of higher education and some 1000 industrial, polytechnic, technological Russian institutes of higher education, with civil engineering departments.
 The International Association of Institutions of Higher Education in Civil Engineering was established in 1991.
 Today it headed by the Rector of NRU MGSU, Volkov Andrey Anatolyevich.

 In 1993 the Institute changed its status – it was renamed the Moscow State University of Civil Engineering (MGSU).

 In 2010 the University was given the status of «National Research University», equally effectively implementing educational and academic activity on the basis of the principles of integration of science and education.